akawane/Assignment1/README.md

 > Assignment 1

-This assignment provides the overview of the below tools:
+This assignment provides the basic understanding of the below tools:
  1. Github Desktop
  2. Visual Studio Code
  3. VSCode Extensions